decompil3d/lovelace-hourly-weather/README.md

 This card is focused on displaying hourly weather data.
 If you try selecting a weather entity that provides daily forecasts, it will show a warning.
 I've tested with the OpenWeatherMap integration using the `onecall_hourly` mode and that works very well.

+> ℹ️ NOTE: If your selected weather entity provides forecasts in increments of greater than one hour at a time, each segment
+> of the bar will be for one segment, not one hour.

 If you already use OpenWeatherMap for daily data, you can add a second integration of the same component for hourly -- just adjust the latitude or longitude a tiny bit (i.e. change the last decimal by 1).